chainstack/docs/docs/platform/view-node-resources-allocation.md

 Note that you are not charged for the ancient storage.

+Fantom:

+* Node — the CPU, memory, storage, and ancient storage allocated to your Fantom node.

+Note that you are not charged for the ancient storage.

 Tezos:

 * Node — the CPU, memory, and storage allocated to your Tezos node.